cpauvert/bioinformatics-master-degree-report/OUTLINE.md

 ### Post sequencing strategies (1.5-2p)

+* Presentation of different types of metagenomics data handling strategies.
-* Hence different tools and their limits.
+* Different tools and their limits in ecosystem exploration.

 ## Aims